jotaen/snapdiff/README.md

 Example: `--workers 4` or `--workers 1:8`

-The number of workers (CPU kernels) to utilize.
+The number of workers (CPU cores) to utilize.

-`0` means that it detects the number of available cores automatically (which is the default).
+`0` means that it detects the number of available CPU cores automatically (which is the default).

-You can use two different values, separated by a colon (`:`), to differentiate for the first and the second snapshot.
+You can use two different values, separated by a colon (`:`), to differentiate between the first and the second snapshot.

 ### `--no-color`